Agate at a Glance

 Brazil (Rio Grande do Sul)

 One of the world's largest Agate producers.
 Known for massive geode specimens with vivid, naturally colored banding.
-Much of the world's dyed Agate originates from Brazilian material.
+A lot of the dyed Agate on the market starts as Brazilian material.

 India (Deccan Plateau)

 Produces a wide variety of Agate types from volcanic basalt deposits.
-Famous for Moss Agate and Zebradorite.
+Known for Moss Agate and Zebradorite.
 The city of Khambhat (Cambay) has been a gem-cutting center for over 2,000 years.

 Botswana (Africa)